-If your driving licence is issued by an EU country, it's recognised throughout the EU and you can use it as long as:
+If your driving licence is issued by an EU country, it's recognised throughout the EU.

-From 19 January 2013, all new driving licences issued in the EU have a standard format – a plastic, credit card-sized photocard, with better security features.
+Since 2013, all driving licences issued in the EU have a standard format – a plastic, credit card-sized photocard, with better security features.

-You can still use your existing licence, but will be changed to the new format when you renew it (or at the latest by 2033).
+You can still use your old-style licence, but you will be issued with the new format when you renew your existing licence and in any case at the latest by 2033.

 There are over 110 European types of driving licence valid in the EU.

-When your driving licence expires, you must renew it in the country where you have your normal residence.
+When your driving licence expires, you must renew it in the country where you have your usual residence.

-Your new licence may have a different validity period and will be subject to any restrictions/conditions that apply in your new country.
+Your new licence may have a different validity period and will be subject to any restrictions or conditions that apply in your new country.

-Provisional or temporary licences, international driving permits (or any other certificates issued in your home country) may not be recognised in other EU countries.
+Provisional or temporary licences, international driving permits (or any other certificates issued in your home country) are not regulated at EU level and may not be recognised in other EU countries.

-If you have an EU driving licence that was issued in exchange for a non‑EU licence, and you wish to move to another EU country with your converted licence, do not assume your new licence will be recognised there.
+If you have an EU driving licence that was issued in exchange for a non‑EU licence, and you wish to move to another EU country with your converted licence, you should be aware that your new licence may not be recognised there.
 This is up to each EU country.